wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised.md

 What's the occasion?
 Who's the host?
 Who are the guests?

+Who's invited?
+Who's not, and shows up anyway?

+Are we kids at a house with the parents away for the weekend?

+Are we space alien aristocrats at a peace conference?

+What happens when personalities clash?

+What will guests walk away with?

+We will plan our party, invite our guests, and cut to the action.

 What happens when guests encounter each other?

-What will guests walk away with?

 ## Party Planning

 ### Occasion

 What's the occasion?
-What's the excuse to party?

 - Birthday
 - Wedding
 - Graduation
 - College Party
 - Coronation
+- Ball

+What is this party like? vibes?

+- Formal, Small Gathering

 What is the setting?